-- 6.1 The host committee for each World Lacrosse world event shall: - (a) Provide a licensed medical doctor with explicit knowledge of the current protocols regarding concussions to be the Event Medical Officer (EMO).
+- 6.1 The host committee for each World Lacrosse world event shall: - (a) Provide a licenced medical doctor to be the Event Medical Officer (EMO).
 The EMO shall implement the sport concussion assessment tool specified in the World Lacrosse Concussion Protocol.
-The EMO shall either be based on-site during the competition or be "on-call" nearby. - (b) Provide the name and contact information of the Event Medical Officer to the World Lacrosse Chief Medical Officer as soon as the EMO has been named no later than 120 days prior to the Event. - (c) Ensure that the EMO or another medical doctor or a trained first responder shall be on-site and available during all games. - (d) Provide on-site training, prior to the first game of the event, to team support staff so that each team can implement, at a minimum, the Pocket Concussion Recognition Tool.
-(See Appendix 2). - (e) Provide on-site training, prior to the first game of the event, to the officials so they can implement, as a minimum, part 1 of the Pocket Concussion Recognition Tool, Visible clues of suspected concussions.
-(See Appendix 2). - (f) Provide appropriate space (a dressing room or first aid room) for administration of the Sport Concussion Assessment Tool.
+The EMO shall either be based on-site during the competition or be "on-call" nearby. - (b) Ensure that the EMO or another medical doctor or a trained first responder shall be on-site and available during all games. - (c) Provide on-site training, prior to the first game of the event, to team support staff so that each team can implement, at a minimum, the Pocket Concussion Recognition Tool.
+(See Appendix 2). - (d) Provide on-site training, prior to the first game of the event, to the officials so they can implement, as a minimum, part 1 of the Pocket Concussion Recognition Tool, Visible clues of suspected concussions.
+(See Appendix 2). - (e) Provide appropriate space (a dressing room or first aid room) for administration of the Sport Concussion Assessment Tool.